New York City

 Welcome to the "Big Apple!"
-Enjoy time at leisure to relax or to do some independent exploring.
-Your Tour Director is on hand this afternoon to answer any questions.
+Your Tour Director is on hand late this afternoon to answer any questions.

 On today's sightseeing tour, see New York City's major attractions, including Broadway, the Empire State Building, Greenwich Village, City Hall, Wall Street, and Trinity Church.
 Your afternoon is free.

 New York City - Philadelphia - Washington DC Area